Dow Jones VentureSource recently ranked Wilson Sonsini Goodrich & Rosati as the leading law firm for 2015 U.S. venture financings.

 I also advise numerous companies with operations in Asia and have experience with complex cross-border IPOs.
 I represented Chemoil Energy on its IPO on the Singapore Exchange in December 2006 and have been advising several companies on potential IPOs on the Tokyo Stock Exchange.
 I represented a Korean company acquire a Nasdaq-listed Bermuda company with operations in Hong Kong and Shenzen.
 I also represent Cayman companies with operations in China in venture financings.

-I am the chair of the Subcommittee on Angel Venture Financing of the American Bar Association’s Business Law Section.
+I used to be the chair of the Subcommittee on Angel Venture Financing of the American Bar Association’s Business Law Section.
 I regularly judge in various business plan competitions and speak several times a year on various topics related to startups and venture financings.
 I recently had an article and picture about me in the New York Times.
 I’ve had a sound bite on NPR.
 I’ve been quoted in various publications like the New York Times, Wall Street Journal, TechCrunch, VentureBeat, Forbes, Business Week and Reuters.
 Posts from this blog have been on the online version of the Wall Street Journal.